eps696/stylegan2/README.md

 ## Features
 * inference (image generation) in arbitrary resolution (may cause artifacts!)
 * **multi-latent inference** with split-frame or masked blending
-* non-square aspect ratio support (picked from dataset; resolution must be divisible by 2**n, such as 512x256, 1280x768, etc.)
+* non-square aspect ratio support (auto-picked from dataset; resolution must be divisible by 2**n, such as 512x256, 1280x768, etc.)
-* transparency (alpha channel) support (picked from dataset)
+* transparency (alpha channel) support (auto-picked from dataset)
 * models mixing (SWA) and layers-blending (from [Justin Pinkney])
 * freezing lower D layers for better finetuning (from [Freeze the Discriminator])